Study guide: fourth edition

 In the CPA Program, the professional responsibilities of accountants are discussed in the Ethics and Governance subject.
 However, this subject emphasises the ethical and professional conduct of auditors.
 The strategic business analysis techniques in the Advanced Audit and Assurance subject are further discussed in the Strategic Management Accounting and Global Strategy and Leadership subject in their respective context.

 This subject and the Contemporary Business Issues subject also cover sustainability reporting and assurance, with an emphasis on businesses.
-Advanced topics in financial reporting which complement the accounting knowledge of audit professionals are covered in the Financial Reporting subject, and accounting for financial instruments is discussed in the Financial Risk Management subject.
+Advanced topics in financial reporting that complement the accounting knowledge of audit professionals are covered in the Financial Reporting subject, and accounting for financial instruments is discussed in the Financial Risk Management subject.

 On completion of this subject, you should be able to:

-- understand and apply the framework for assurance engagements in audit and review engagements and assurance engagements (other than audits or reviews), and discuss the elements of an assurance engagement
+- understand and apply the framework for assurance engagements in audit and review engagements, and other assurance engagements, and discuss the elements of an assurance engagement

-- discuss the quality control standards for audit and assurance engagements, and the fundamental ethical principles for the auditing profession
+- apply the standards to assurance engagements, and the fundamental ethical principles for the auditing profession

-- design the audit process to be undertaken by auditors in conducting audit and assurance engagements
+- design audit processes and procedures to be undertaken by auditors in conducting audit and assurance engagements

 - apply the relevant auditing standards to the assessment for fraud and going concern in an audit of financial statements